ALPHAINVESTO

 Sector Rotation

 The movement of capital between different crypto sectors (DeFi, AI, gaming, Layer 2) as narratives and fundamentals shift.
-Understanding rotation helps identify when altcoin signals are most likely to outperform.
+Understanding rotation helps identify when altcoin research are most likely to outperform.

 Narrative Trading